freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-reach-free-code-camp-team-for-interviews/index.md

 ---
-title: How To Reach Free Code Camp Team for Interviews
+title: How to Reach Free Code Camp Team for Interviews
 ---
 We're happy to do a quick interview for your publication or show.
 Here's whom you should contact about what, and how to best reach them: